phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 pub mod vga_buffer;
 ```

-We make the modules public to make them usable from outside of our library.
-This is also required for making our `println` and `serial_println` macros usable, since they use the `_print` functions of the modules.
+We make the modules public to make them usable outside of our library.
+This is also required for making our `println` and `serial_println` macros usable since they use the `_print` functions of the modules.

 Now we can update our `main.rs` to use the library: